openebs/openebs/designs/tls/install-cert-manager.md

 ##### Example of certificate deployment with cert-manager

-1. With cert-manager installed we will use certificate and issuer resources to create root certificate
+1. With cert-manager installed we will use the certificate and issuer custom resources to create root certificate

 ```yaml
 {{- if .Values.base.tls.enabled }}